Before I get to the recipe – I have to share some exciting news!!

 - 1 teaspoon black mustard seeds

-- 2 serrano peppers, slit lengthwise but still in-tact
+- 2 Serrano peppers or green chilies, slit lengthwise but still intact

 - ¼ cup chopped ginger